 MYTH: It’s Better For My Dog To Have One Litter Before Spaying

-You should consult your veterinarian about the appropriate time to spay or neuter your dog.
+You should consult your vet about the appropriate time to spay or neuter your dog.

 MYTH: Children Should Witness The Miracle Of Birth